First published: February 13, 2020

-But we can do one better—investment professionals, check out the long-term performance of Calamos Market Neutral Income Fund (CMNIX).
+Fortunately, there's an idea for your clients that's appropriate for this environment: Calamos Market Neutral Income Fund (CMNIX).
 CMNIX has delivered a bond-like return with a bond-like standard deviation but without the bond-like risk exposures.
-And over the past 10 years, CMNIX has done this with a negative correlation to bonds.
+And over the past 10 years, CMNIX has done this with a low to negative correlation to bonds.

 Before investing carefully consider the fund’s investment objectives, risks, charges and expenses.
 Please see the prospectus and summary prospectus containing this and other information which can be obtained by calling 1-800-582-6959.
 Read it carefully before investing.